The discussion in the following paragraphs does not apply when

 that case, temporary tables are not replicated; this means that

-there are never any temporary tables on the slave to be lost in
+there are never any temporary tables on the replica to be lost

-the event of an unplanned shutdown by the slave.
-The remainder
+in the event of an unplanned shutdown by the replica.
+The

-of this section applies only when using statement-based or
+remainder of this section applies only when using

 statements involving temporary tables that can be logged safely

 Safe replica shutdown when using temporary tables.
 Temporary tables are replicated except in the case where you stop the replica server (not just the replica threads) and you have replicated temporary tables that are open for use in updates that have not yet been executed on the replica.
 If you stop the replica server, the temporary tables needed by those updates are no longer available when the replica is restarted.
 To avoid this problem, do not shut down the replica while it has temporary tables open.
 Instead, use the following procedure:

 If the value is not 0, restart the replication SQL thread with

 START SLAVE SQL_THREADand repeat the procedure later.

 When the value is 0, issue a mysqladmin shutdown command to stop the replica.